dmptrluke/HexVM/README.md

 ```
 jekyll build --config '_production.yml'
 ```
 Builds site.
 May take a long time.
 Outputs files in `./_site_prod/`.
-Upload these to web server
+Upload these to web server.